exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 {"a": 1, "b": 2, "c": 3}
 ```

-`*args` and `**kwargs` can also be used in combination with each other.
+`*args` and `**kwargs` can also be used in combination with one another.
-This allows splitting the key-worded and non-key-worded arguments.
+This allows splitting the key-worded and positional arguments apart:

 ```python
 >>> def my_function(*args, **kwargs):